Professional edition active

 • Plasma exchange

 Treatment varies by disease type, although no regimens have been rigorously studied.
 Therapy should be instituted early, ideally when serum creatinine is < 5 mg/dL (442 micromol/L) and before the biopsy shows crescentic involvement of all glomeruli or organizing crescents as well as fibrotic interstitium and atrophic tubules.
-Even patients with kidney involvement and higher creatinine levels should be aggressively treated if they do not require immediate renal replacement therapy.
+Even patients with kidney involvement and higher creatinine levels should be aggressively treated if they do not require immediate kidney replacement therapy.
 Treatment becomes less effective as these features become more prominent and may be harmful in some patients (eg, older patients, patients with infection).

-may be dosed at 375 mg/m2 IV per week for 4 weeks as used in the RAVE trial (formal title: Rituximab in ANCA-Associated Vasculitis; [2
+RituximabRituximab may be dosed at 375 mg/m2 IV per week for 4 weeks as used in the RAVE trial (formal title: Rituximab in ANCA-Associated Vasculitis; [2]).
+An alternative regimen is an initial dose of 1g followed by another 1-g dose 2 weeks later.

 Kidney transplantation is effective for all types, but disease may recur in the graft; risk diminishes with time.
 In anti-GBM antibody disease, the anti-GBM titers should be undetectable for at least 12 months before transplantation.
 For patients with pauci-immune RPGN, disease activity should be quiescent for at least 6 months before transplantation; ANCA titers do not need to be suppressed.